OpenSCAP/oval-graph/README.md

     python3 run.py data/ssg-fedora-ds-arf.xml xccdf_org.ssgproject.content_rule_disable_host_auth
 ```
 * *ARF-file.xml* -  ARF xml report from OpenSCAP scan.
 * *id-rule*  - Rule ID to be visualized.
-You can input part of ID rule or use regular expresion,but if you use in regular expresion brackets.
-You must put regular expression betwen quotation marks.
+You can input part of ID rule or use regular expression, but if you use in regular expression brackets.
+You must put regular expression between quotation marks.

-It open web browser with graph.
+It opens web browser with graph.
 Default is Firefox.
-If Firefox not installed it open default web browser in OS.
+If Firefox not installed it opens default web browser in OS.
 ![demo-screenshot](demo-screenshot.png "demo-screenshot")
-* ### Minimal requires:
+* ### Minimal requirements:
   * **python3**
   * lxml

-* ### Recommended requires:
+* ### Recommended requirements:
-  * include minimal requires
+  * include minimal requirements
-  * PyInquirer
-  * python3-devel.x86_64 **(If fail installation PyInquirer.)**
+  * PyInquirer **(If fail installation PyInquirer.
+Try install _python3-devel.x86_64_ and retry installation PyInquirer.)**